AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 ## Overview

-With the help of the GraphicsJS library, you can replace the default shapes of timeline [elements](Elements) with custom drawings.
+The GraphicsJS library allows replacing the default shapes of timeline [elements](Elements) with custom drawings.

 To learn more, see: